Hair Loss Treatment by a DoctorKitchener Waterloo Cosmetic Clinic and Medical Spa

 At your initial Hair Loss Consultation, Dr. Rayhaan Dawood will take a full medical history and hair examination.
 We make our consultations as educational as possible.
 So even if treatments are not right for you, you will still leave with a greater appreciation and stronger knowledge base around hair loss.

-Platelet Rich Plasma for Hair Loss:
+Injectable Treatments for Hair Loss:

-PRP (Platelet Rich Plasma) Hair Loss Therapy is a form of nonsurgical hair loss treatment, which can kick start the growth cycle of hair and restore your confidence and youthfulness.
+Injection Hair Loss Therapy is a form of nonsurgical hair loss treatment, which can kick start the growth cycle of hair and restore your confidence and youthfulness.
 Please note, our hair loss services are NOT OHIP covered.
 Consults, serums, and treatments are private pay only.

-The total number of treatments varies per patient, however we typically recommend 1 treatment followed by visits to the clinic every 3 months to monitor results.
+The total number of treatments varies per patient, however, we typically recommend 1 treatment followed by visits to the clinic every 3 months to monitor results.
 A 2nd treatment may be recommended 6-12 months after the first.

 Serums for Hair Loss:

 There are many hair loss creams, lotions, and serums available.
 And navigating which to use can be confusing for patients.
-During your consultation, Dr. Rayhaan Dawood will review the most commonly used hair creams and serums and which may benefit you in addition to PRP treatments.
+During your consultation, Dr. Rayhaan Dawood will review the most commonly used hair creams and serums and which may benefit you in addition to injectable treatments.
 Often we find patients get the best results when on a regimen of specially compounded serums rather than over the counter products.
 This is typically due to unhealthy preservatives and stabilizers added to conventional over the counter products.